 2014 North Carolina Tar Heels Football Schedule

-Heels against the Pittsburgh Panthers on Nov.
-15.
+have an amazing atmosphere as there will be when the Tar Heels go up against the Pittsburgh Panthers on Nov.
+15. A Nov.
+29

 North Carolina Tar Heels Football Team Info

-a top-tier foe and they're just one play away from breaking it open, you'll see that it doesn't get any better than this.
+top-tier foe and they're just one play away from breaking it open, you'll see that it doesn't get any better than this.
+Though

 North Carolina Tar Heels Football History